42 Holocaust and World War II Children’s Books

 ages 9 – 12

 American-raised Wendy’s Nazi-spy mom takes her to live in Germany during World War II.
-Wendy doesn’t even speak the language and feels overwhelmed with her mother’s zeal for Hitler.
+Wendy doesn’t even speak the language and feels overwhelmed by her mother’s zeal for Hitler.
 When Wendy starts working at Lebensborn, the place where only Aryan children live — many who were forcibly removed from their parents — she learns from her new friend about standing up for what’s right.

 The Upstairs Room by Johanna Reiss